 "Barrio hollywood is very historic," said Katherine Medberry, president of the Barrio Hollywood Neighborhood Association.
 "We are all excited to share our neighborhood in a positive light doing something that’s so beautiful for the community."

 The board and neighbors voted unanimously to host the event at their September meeting, she said.

-The budget for the procession, run entirely by volunteers, is about $140,000 according to its website.
+The budget for the procession, run entirely by volunteers, is about $140,000 according to it's website.
 The move is likely a budget saver for Many Mouths One Stomach, the non-profit that runs the 28-year-old event designed to honor the dead.
 The route through downtown was longer — about two miles — and necessitated the closing of the I-10 Broadway/Congress entrances and exits as participants made their way under the freeway to the mercado area.
 A shorter route also means fewer street barriers, which are also an expense.

 This isn’t the first move for the event.
 For years it began on North Fourth Avenue and East University Boulevard, often making small adjustments for construction.
-Once the streetcar began to operate, overhead wires put a limit on the height of puppets and other items participants could carry.
+Once the Modern Streetcar began to operate, overhead wires put a limit on the height of puppets and other items participants could carry.
 The last several years, the procession began on North Sixth Avenue near the underpass.